linode/docs/docs/guides/development/version-control/svn-vs-git/index.md

 Using a Version Control System (VCS) makes for effective development, helping you to manage versions and changes efficiently.
 This is especially true as projects grow in size and complexity, but even the simplest projects have a lot to gain.

 Git and SVN stand out as two of the most popular VCS choices.
 Both are open source.
 Git has recently skyrocketed in popularity from its use in the open-source world.
-SVN, meanwhile, has long been a strong contender thanks to its use in enterprise.
+SVN, meanwhile, has long been a strong contender, thanks to its use in the enterprise.

 So, SVN vs Git, which one should you use?
 Find out in this guide.
-Learn about the features, pros, and cons of each solution and see how they match up head to head.
+Learn about the features, pros, and cons of each solution, and see how they match up head to head.
 By the end, you should have a firm grasp of which tool is right for you.

 ## What is Git?

 [Git](https://git-scm.com/) is a *distributed* version control system.
 Contributors create local repositories, which are full clones of a central repository.
 Each contributor is thus able to work entirely locally.
 When changes are ready, contributors can push and merge them with the central repository.

-Git has immense support for and by the open-source community.
+Git has immense support from and by the open-source community.
 It has fast become one of the most used version control systems for source code.

 ## What is SVN?

 [Apache Subversion](https://subversion.apache.org/), most commonly referred to simply as SVN, is a *centralized* version control system.
 Everything exists on a central repository server.
 The central repository has a "trunk," which contains the current, stable version of the project.
 Off of the trunk, contributors can make "branches" for new features, each of which is stored in a sub-folder on the central repository.
 When changes are ready, a branch can be merged into the trunk.

-SVN has a long and successful history, and stands as a titan in the version control world.
-It has wide-spread usage for enterprise, with features like granular access control that make it excel in that context.
+SVN has a long and successful history and stands as a titan in the version control world.
+It has widespread usage for enterprise, with features like granular access control that make it excel in that context.

 ## Git vs SVN: Pros and Cons